Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT BELIZE IS ACTUALLY LIKE

-B elize is the only country in Central America where English is the official language, which sounds like a major convenience for Americans moving to Belize -- and it is, but the version of English you encounter daily is Kriol, a creole that borrows from English, Spanish, Garifuna, and Maya in ways that can leave you genuinely lost in a conversation that technically sounds like your native tongue.
-That gap between expectation and reality is a good metaphor for the country itself: familiar on the surface, genuinely foreign underneath, and more interesting for it.
+B elize is the only country in Central America where English is official, which sounds like a major convenience, and mostly is, though the English you encounter daily is Kriol, a creole borrowing from English, Spanish, Garifuna, and Maya in ways that leave you genuinely lost inside conversations technically conducted in your native tongue.
+That gap between expectation and reality serves as a decent metaphor for the country: familiar on the surface, genuinely foreign underneath, and more interesting for it.

-Living in Belize costs less than most Americans assume but more than the "cheap Caribbean paradise" fantasy suggests.
-A decent two-bedroom apartment in San Ignacio or Corozal runs $400 to $700 USD per month; Ambergris Caye, which is where most tourists imagine themselves retiring, will push you closer to $1,200 to $2,000 for anything livable near the water.
-A meal at a local spot costs $5 to $8, but imported goods carry heavy tariffs and grocery bills can shock people used to Costco economics.
-Healthcare scores a 7 out of 10 here, and Belmopan and Belize City have functional public hospitals, but specialists and complex procedures still send most Belize expats across the border to Chetumal in Mexico or to Merida for anything serious.
-Bureaucracy for foreign residents is slower than the relaxed national vibe would imply -- the Qualified Retired Persons program is the most structured path for Americans and takes patience to process.
-The tax system is territorial, meaning foreign income is not taxed locally, which is one of the country's genuinely significant financial advantages.
+Costs land below most American assumptions while exceeding the cheap-Caribbean-paradise fantasy.
+A decent two-bedroom in San Ignacio or Corozal runs $400 to $700 monthly, while Ambergris Caye, where most tourists imagine retiring, pushes toward $1,200 to $2,000 for anything livable near water.
+Local meals cost $5 to $8, though imported goods carry heavy tariffs and grocery bills shock anyone accustomed to Costco economics.
+Healthcare scores 7 of 10, with functional public hospitals in Belmopan and Belize City, though specialists and complex procedures still send most expats across the border to Chetumal in Mexico or on to Mérida for anything serious.
+Residency bureaucracy runs slower than the relaxed national atmosphere implies, with the Qualified Retired Persons program the most structured path and requiring real patience to process.
+Foreign income goes untaxed locally under the territorial tax system, one of the country's genuinely significant financial advantages.

-Americans who end up staying in Belize tend to talk about two things: the water and the pace.
-The Belize Barrier Reef is not a travel brochure exaggeration -- it is a legitimate reason to structure your life around a place.
-What surprises people on the negative side is the crime score, which sits at 2 out of 10, and that is not a statistical anomaly.
-Belize City has real gang activity and violent crime rates that rival the most dangerous cities in the United States.
-Most expats avoid Belize City as a place to live entirely and settle in the Cayo District, the northern towns, or the islands, where the experience is markedly different.
-Internet at a 5 out of 10 is manageable for casual use but frustrating for remote workers who need reliability -- expect outages, and budget for a backup connection.
-What makes people stay is a combination of genuine community (the expat network is small and unusually tight), the ease of English communication at a functional level, and access to Caribbean and jungle environments within an hour of each other.
+The people who stay talk about two things: the water and the pace.
+The Belize Barrier Reef is no travel-brochure exaggeration but a legitimate reason to structure a life around a place.
+The negative surprise is a crime score of 2 of 10, which is no statistical anomaly, since Belize City carries real gang activity and violent crime rates rivaling the most dangerous American cities.
+Most expats avoid living in Belize City entirely, settling instead in the Cayo District, the northern towns, or the islands, where the experience differs markedly.
+Internet at 5 of 10 handles casual use while frustrating remote workers needing reliability, so expect outages and budget for a backup connection.
+What keeps people is genuine community, since the expat network is small and unusually tight, functional English communication, and access to Caribbean and jungle environments within an hour of each other.

-In your first weeks, get out of Belize City faster than you think you need to and spend time in at least two different parts of the country before committing to a neighborhood -- the regions feel like different countries.
-Register with the Belize Tourism Board if you are on the QRP track and start collecting the paperwork early, because the process rewards people who front-load the documentation.
-Banking for foreigners is slow to open and restrictive; most Americans moving to Belize set up a Wise account before they leave home, since it works at local ATMs and lets you hold and convert USD without waiting months for a local account.
-Get a local SIM from Belize Telemedia or Smart immediately -- coverage outside towns gets thin fast, and knowing where you have signal matters more here than almost anywhere else you have probably lived.
+Get out of Belize City faster than you think necessary and spend time across at least two regions before settling anywhere, since the regions feel like different countries.
+Register with the Belize Tourism Board if pursuing the QRP track and start collecting paperwork early, because the process rewards front-loaded documentation.
+Foreigner banking opens slowly and restrictively, so the usual workaround is Wise funded ahead of time, working at local ATMs and holding and converting USD without waiting months on a local account.
+Grab a SIM from Belize Telemedia or Smart immediately, since coverage thins fast outside towns and knowing where signal exists matters more here than almost anywhere you have previously lived.

 COST OF LIVING SNAPSHOT